bmaltais/kohya_diffusers_fine_tuning/README.md

 ## Change history

+* 12/13 (v8):
+    - WD14Tagger now works on its own.
+    - Added support for learning to fp16 up to the gradient.
+Go to "Building the environment and preparing scripts for Diffusers for more info".
 * 12/10 (v7):
     - We have added support for Diffusers 0.10.2.
     - In addition, we have made other fixes.